mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

     file://${WORKDIR}/oidc-cloudfront.json
 ```

-- Wait a few minutes until the distribution has been created.
+- Wait until the Distribution has been created

 - Get the CloudFront's Distribution URL